TheLegendaryDragon2004/Js-notes/notes/season-2/PRE2 call,apply,bind with polyfill.md

 Function.prototype.mybind = function(...args) {
     // this -> function being bound (e.g., printname)
     let obj = this;
+    console.log(this) // if x.mybind this will be fucntion x
     return function() {
         obj.call(args[0]);
+        console.log(this); //this will be global object
     };
 };